-You may apply to the Research Committee (through the Office of Research and Higher Degrees) to extend your candidature normally for a period of up to 6 months.
+You may apply to the Office of Research Graduate Studies to extend your candidature normally for a period of up to 6 months.
 Extensions (if approved) are to allow you to complete your dissertation and submit for examination.
-Please go to study leave and variations for more information

 In approving a request for extension of candidature, consideration will be given to the progress you have made to date, the anticipated timelines for completion, any extenuating circumstances that have delayed the project and whether this was outside of your control and support from the relevant Faculty.
 Extensions of candidature are not automatic.